OSGeo/PROJ/docs/source/operations/transformations/vgridshift.rst

     grid is considered optional and PROJ will the not complain if the grid is not available.

+    If a grid is specified with a path that contains spaces, the value should be quoted.  e.g. `+grids="/my path/has/spaces.gtx"`

     Grids are expected to be in GTX format.

 Optional